Chinchillas are known to make some amusing but also questionable sounds from time to time which certainly includes barking.

 If you stick around, we will dive into other reasons your chinchilla may be barking.

 What Does Chinchilla Barking Mean?

 Some chinchillas may bark for reasons other than being scared or threatened.

 We all know that our chins can pick up an attitude from time to time.

-Your chinchilla may also be barking or making bark like noises if he or she is not in the mood to be picked up.
+Your chinchilla may also be barking or making bark-like noises if he or she is not in the mood to be picked up.

 In most circumstances, your chinchilla will be friendly and this won’t be an issue but if it does become an issue, stay back and respect your chinchilla’s wishes.

-We discuss how chinchillas begin to recognize their owners.
+Chinchillas begin to recognize their owners.

 It would be odd if you began frightening your chinchilla on a random day attempting to pick them up for some cuddle time.